 Step Four: Follow Up

-If you provide follow up information to agents, use the following line: “This is the information that I have.
-It’s important to me that you verify the information with the original source.”
+When providing follow up information, use this line with agents: “Here is the information I have in my possession.
+It is very important to me that you follow up and verify the information I’m giving you with the original source.”

-If you cannot provide the information that a TransUnion agent wants, tell them, “I don’t have the documentation that you’re requesting.
-Please ask the original creditor to validate the information.”
+If you do not have the information that the TransUnion agent requests, just say, “I do not have the documents you are asking me for.
+Please contact the original creditor and have them validate the information.”